Tama1978/hamlog/README.md

 Hello!
 Welcome to HamLog

-HamLog is a free tool for logging your Ham Radio COntacts on Windows.
+HamLog is a free tool for logging your Ham Radio Contacts on Windows.

-Current Version: Beta 0.1
+Current Version: Release 1.0

 -- Developer Information --